 Once you have decided what your end goal is from following the FIRE movement and have selected your preferred investment account, it’s time to get to work.
 Now, the challenge is saving as much money as you can each day in order to grow your retirement account as quickly as possible.
 Remember, you are trying to do something that takes most people 40 years in under 20 years.
 The exact numbers will depend on your own financial goals as well as when you start, how much you save, and when you want to retire.

 Eventually, you want to have enough money saved so that you can begin to make withdrawals without depleting your account.
-This is known as the 4% rule.
+We know this as the 4% rule.

 The 4% rule is a rule of thumb that refers to the amount that you should withdraw from your retirement account every year in order to supply you with income while not depleting your nest egg.
-To visualize this, imagine your retirement fund as a well that is being refilled by a slow trickle of water.
+To visualize this, imagine your retirement fund as a well refilling with a slow trickle of water.
 As long as you only take a little water each day then the well will refill overnight.
 However, if you start to take too much then the well won’t have time to refill and you could risk running out of water.

 In the short term, the adjustment in your lifestyle might be a challenge.
 However, we can assure you that the reward will be more than worth it.
-Or, you might not have to adjust at all if you're already used to living frugally in order to achieve FIRE.
+Or, you might not have to adjust at all if you already live frugally in order to achieve FIRE.

 At first, the idea of retiring in your 30s might seem impossible.
-However, it has already been proven to be an achievable dream since it is something that people do all the time.
-The key is to create a detailed plan with your end goal in mind.
+However, other people have proven this an achievable dream.
+First, create a detailed plan with your end goal in mind.
 If you are passionate about reaching this goal then you will find it easy to stick with your plan.
-Who knows, in 10 years, you might find yourself being interviewed as another success story of the FIRE Movement.
+Who knows, in 10 years, you might find yourself as another success story of the FIRE Movement.

 We hope that you’ve found this article valuable when it comes to understanding everything that you need to know about the FIRE movement and financial freedom in Canada.
-If you are interested in achieving financial independence, please download the Hardbacon app and take control of your money!
+If you want to achieve financial independence, please download the Hardbacon app and take control of your money!